 Testing a Service-Delivery Model for Offering Long-Acting Reversible Contraceptive Methods to Youth in Ethiopia

-- Refresher training for peer educators to counsel (dispel myths and misperceptions) on safety and effectiveness of LARCs and refer
+- Refresher training for peer educators to counsel (dispel myths and misconceptions) clients on safety and effectiveness of LARCs and refer them for services.

 - Data quality supervision and mentoring on data collection by IFHP+ staff.

 This study report concludes that the combined effect of the tested service delivery model successfully achieved the program’s primary objective: increasing LARCs uptake among female adolescents and youth.

 - Gwendolyn Morgan, Murtala Mai, Yewondwossen Bitew, Maernet Mezgebe, Abdulmumin Saad, Worknesh Kereta, Kellali Tsegay, Almaz Bekele, Kidest Lulu, Mengistu Asnake